Search

 No, not at all.

-But, since the perfect crystal ball hasn’t been invented, historical stock and bond returns give you an approximation of how much you might expect to earn on an investment portfolio.
+But, since the perfect crystal ball hasn’t been invented, historical stock and bond returns give you an approximation of how much you might expect to earn on an investment portfolio, over many years.
 Historical stock and bond returns are the next best thing to the crystal ball.

 Is it possible that historical returns have nothing to do with future returns?